-For years, parents were urged to discourage children from eating between meals.
-To keep young bodies and minds performing well over the course of a long day filled with school, homework and extracurricular activities, though, nutritionists eventually saw the need for snacks throughout the day.
+For years, adults were urged to discourage children from eating between meals.
+To keep young bodies and minds performing well over the course of a long day filled with school, homework, and extracurricular activities, though, nutritionists eventually saw the need for snacks throughout the day.

 As children will gladly tell you, youngsters need a little something in their bellies to tide them over between meals, and older kids often need extra energy for sports practice and other activities.
 But what should children be eating at snack time?
 That's a good question!